(Revised May 21, 2023)

 Section 3.4 Ineligibility for Membership – Any person currently serving or seeking an elected position with another political party, including but not limited to precinct committee officer, shall not be eligible for membership.

 ARTICLE IV.
-STATE COORDINATING COUNCIL (SCC)
+COORDINATING COUNCIL (CC)

 Section 4.1 The Function of the Coordinating Council

-SCC nominations close at the end of the spring convention.
+CC nominations close at the end of the spring convention.
 The five at-large members will be elected proportionally using the Gregory method of single transferable vote (see https://en.wikipedia.org/wiki/Single_transferable_vote).
 Ballots and candidate statements will be emailed (or postal mailed to members without email addresses) within one week after the convention and returned ballots must be sent no later than 21 days after the close of the convention.

 All members shall be notified of State Conventions at least 30 days in advance by the most cost-effective means available.
 In the event that State Convention details are not available 30 days in advance, less notice may be given for a maximum of one convention per calendar year, but in no case shall members receive less than 14 days notice for any convention.